Technology

 Ease and Convenience

 e-signatures on contracts and sales agreements have provided a level playing field for businesses of all sizes.
-For example, with e-signatures, there’s no need for the face to face meetings that chew up time and money.
+For example, with e-signatures, there’s no need for face-to-face meetings that chew up time and money.
 Smaller companies with less staff can have all hands on deck working productively in the business.

 Plus documents can be signed by clients and the company without the need for scanning or even emailing the documents as they are accessible by all parties online.